 D.6 The agent must return a minimum of 60% of the gross income generated by the contract on an annual basis.
 Anything below 60% would lead to exclusion from the tender as detailed in Schedule 1 (Pricing Schedule).

 D.7 A score of ‘Inadequate’ or ‘Fail’ in any of the question sections will result in the tenderer being excluded from the tender for not reaching the correct standard.

-D.8 The authority will require the vendor to provide a breakdown of the gross contract income as part of the invoice to ensure the correct percentage of royalties is being returned to the authority.

 Section E - Instructions on Submitting Tenders